 Withdrawing money from a bank account is easily accomplished--if you have the legal right to access the account.
 Withdrawals can be made in a variety of ways, including through in-person bank visits and electronic transactions.
 You can also legally withdraw money from someone else's account with a court order.

-Cash Back With Purchases
+Get Cash Back With Purchases

-Wire Transfer Money
+Wire Money Electronically

 You can transfer money over the Internet using your online banking account.
 Log onto the system and click on "Transfer Money" or a similar tab.
 Follow the prompts to indicate how much money you want sent from your account and where.
 Provide the receiving account's routing number and account number when prompted.

-Withdraw From Another Account Due to Judgment
+Withdraw From Another Account

 If you win a lawsuit against another party in a civil case you may be awarded a judgment.
 A judgment may grant you the right to withdraw money from the other person's bank account through a procedure called garnishment.
 A court order signed by the judge is necessary for garnishment.

 Robert Lee has been an entrepreneur and writer with a background in starting small businesses since 1974.
 He has written for various websites and for several daily and community newspapers on a wide variety of topics, including business, the Internet economy and more.
 He studied English in college and earned a Bachelor of Arts in liberal arts from Governor's State University.